OHIO-ECT/Active-Directory-1/README.md

 ## Static IP Address

 4. Since this VM will be a server (directory services is a server service) you will need to assign it a static IP.
 Open Network icon on the desktop, right-click on the appropreate NIC, select "Properties", then select "Internet Protocol Version 4 (TCP/IPv4)" and click on the "Properties" button.
 This sub-sub-sub-(far too many sub)-properties window allows the configuration of IP in Windows.
 Change the BOTTOM radio-button option to, "Use the following DNS server addresses:".
 Preferred DNS and Alternate DNS servers will un-gray at this point.  select "Properties", select "Internet Protocol Version 4 (TCP/IPv4)" and click on the "Properties" button.
 This sub-sub-sub-(far too many sub)-properties window allows the configuration of IP in Windows.
 Change the BOTTOM radio-button option to, "Use the following DNS server addresses:".
 Preferred DNS and Alternate DNS servers will un-gray at this point.
-Review the Tech Nugget for more help. https://youtu.be/Vu1CeJIXMnk
+Review the [Tech Nugget - N0.6 - Basic Diag Tools - NIC Config] for more help.

     -   IP Address: `192.168.122.200`
     -   Subnet mask: `255.255.255.0`